ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-08-18-curious-case-of-cebuano.md

 Unfortunately, most datasets we use for training large language models contain texts from Wikipedia.
 How will this affect generation quality if a portion of our training data was written by bots?
 Does it even matter?

+## The extent of bot-like texts in pretraining

+I was curious how big the

+## Supervised finetuning (SFT) on Cebuano instructions

+### Comparing with other models

+## How about you try it yourself?